folio-org/mod-graphql/README.md

 * `url` -- log each WSAPI URL before trying to fetch it.
 * `result` -- log the result of each GET.

+For convenience, the abbreviated environment-variable name `LOGCAT` may be used instead of `LOGGING_CATEGORIES`, with the same effect.

 ### `CONSOLE_TRACE`

 When set to a true value (e.g. `1`), causes every output to the console to be accompanied by a full stack-trace.
 This can be useful when tracking down the cause of a warning.